hannorein/rebound/docs/visualization.md

 For all keyboard commands available, press `h`.
 A help window will show up on screen.

-## Widget in jupyter notebooks
+## Widget in Jupyter notebooks
-Instead of opening a new browser window for the visualization, you can also include a visualization widget in your jupyter notebook.
+Instead of opening a new browser window for the visualization, you can also include a visualization widget in your Jupyter notebook.

 ```python
 sim = rebound.Simulation()